1Jamie/llmchat/README.md

 1. Click the LLM Chat icon in the top panel to open the chat interface
 2. Type your message and press Enter or click Send
-3. Toggle Tools to enable AI to interact with the shell and web tools
+3. Tools are automatically enabled to allow the AI to interact with your system

 ## Tool System

 The extension uses a modular tool system that allows the AI to interact with your system through structured function calls.
-When the "Tools: ON" toggle is enabled in the chat interface, the AI can automatically choose and call appropriate tools based on your requests.

 ### How Tools Work